“I created an AI assistant for Laravel developers that handles all the boring work.”

 With this configuration, your h1, h2, h3, and h4 headings will have an underline, your links will be styled with a blue color (with a hex value of #4A64FF), and your images will have a rounded border.

-A complete list of element modifiers
+A complete list of prose element modifiers

 Here is a comprehensive list of available element modifiers that you can use to customize your content: